tialaramex/realistic/README.md

 However in the built-in evaluator names are also given to the previous answer (last) and all numbered answers (#1, #2 and so on)

-When results are not whole numbers, scientific notation is used to display the decimal fraction
+When results are not integral, scientific notation is used to display the decimal fraction

 (+ 1 2 3 4) == 10